cypress-io/cypress-documentation/content/api/commands/session.md

   cy.url().should('match', /^/account/)
 }

-// Or just return false if the session is invalid
+// Or just call a method that tells us if the user is logged in function validate() {
-// TODO: How do they check this repeatedly?
-Maybe we need a `cy.retry` method? function validate() {
-  if (!MyApp.isSessionValid()) {
-    return false
-  }
+  cy.wrap(MyApp).invoke("isSessionValid").should("be.true")
 }
 ```